petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay/liferay-deployment-options.md

 ## Liferay Self-Hosted

-Install Liferay on any [supported application server](https://help.liferay.com/hc/en-us/articles/4411310034829-Liferay-DXP-7-4-Compatibility-Matrix#application-server).
+Deploy Liferay on any [supported application server](https://help.liferay.com/hc/en-us/articles/4411310034829-Liferay-DXP-7-4-Compatibility-Matrix#application-server).
 The Tomcat bundle includes the Apache Tomcat application server with Liferay pre-deployed.
-It is a quick and easy way to install Liferay.
+It is a quick and easy way to install and deploy Liferay.

 ### Deployment Overview

 Download the latest Liferay Tomcat bundle to your environment.
-Set your `[Liferay_Home]` folder, configure your database, and start Liferay.
+Set your `[Liferay_Home]` folder, configure your database, and start the bundle to deploy Liferay.

 ### Upgrades